|Named a regional "Ten Best" Parks and Playgrounds in

 National Geographic's "The Best of Everything for Families: An Ultimate Guide for Families." - 2009

-Open 51 weeks a year, Oklahoma City's Martin Park Nature Center provides outdoor adventure right in the heart of Oklahoma City.
+Open year round, Oklahoma City's Martin Park Nature Center provides outdoor adventure right in the heart of Oklahoma City.
 Nestled on 144 acres in the city's northwest side, the park is home to many species of animals, including birds, butterflies, squirrels, fox and reptiles.

 Fortunate visitors may catch a glimpse of a deer, coyote, owl or armadillo.
 Your powers of observation, the season of the year and luck contribute to observing these animals in their natural habitat.